cilium/cilium/Documentation/operations/upgrade.rst

   If your current setup has third-party old-style tc BPF users, then this option should be disabled via Helm through ``bpf.enableTCX=false`` in order to continue in old-style tc BPF attachment mode as before.
+* Starting with Cilium 1.16 netkit is supported as a new datapath mode for Linux kernels of version 6.8 or newer.
+Cilium still continues to rely on veth devices by default.
+In case of interest to experiment with netkit, please consider the :ref:`performance_tuning` guide for instructions.
+An in-place replacement of veth to netkit is not possible.
 * The implementation of ``toFQDNs`` selectors in policies has been overhauled to improve performance when many different IPs are observed for a selector: Instead of creating ``cidr`` identities for each allowed IP, IPs observed in DNS lookups are now labeled